Chimney Hollow Falls FAQs

 The GPS coordinates for the parking area are: 41.721219, -77.441824

-Cross the bridge and start upstream on the left hand side of Owasee Slide Run.
+- Cross the bridge and hike .12 miles up the left side of the stream.

 Photographing Chimney Hollow Falls

-Chimney Hollow Falls is easily 40-50 feet tall.
+Chimney Hollow Falls is roughly 50 feet tall.

 For that reason it is best photographed with a wide angle lens.